backtestjs/framework/README.md

 In this README, you will find a comprehensive table that lists and describes all the methods available within the framework.

+As on overview, some of the areas covered by these methods are:

+### Historical data operations

+- Finding historical data by name.
+- Deleting historical data.
+- Downloading historical data for specific intervals and time periods.
+- Exporting historical data to a CSV file.
+- Importing historical data from a CSV file.

+### Strategy operations

+- Scanning for available strategies.
+- Finding all available strategies and their names.
+- Running a strategy with specified parameters and historical data.
+- Parsing the results of running a strategy.
+- Saving the results of running a strategy.

+### Results operations

+- Finding result names.
+- Finding all results.
+- Deleting a result.
+- Saving a result.

 <br/>

 ## Historical Candle Data